-Reu-Si Datton is a quite unknown aspect of Traditional Thai culture, yet many that counts for the history of Traditional Thai Massage can be applied to Reu-Si Datton also.
-It furthermore clearly uses some of the same techniques which can be found in Indian and Tibetan Yoga.
+Reu-Si Datton is a quite unknown aspect of Traditional Thai culture, yet much that counts for the history of Traditional Thai Massage can be applied to Reu-Si Datton also.
+Furthermore, it clearly uses some of the same techniques which can be found in Indian and Tibetan Yoga.

 Proof of its ancient history is to be found in the depictions of Reu-Si Datton techniques which can be seen in historic artwork and temples at various locations in Thailand.
 Famous are the statues in the garden of the Wat Po temple in Bangkok (recently with many new additions) where one can find sculptures of yogis showing a variety of Rue-Si Datton poses.